NetherGamesMC/support/docs/faq.md

 **Q: How do I submit feedback?**
 A: You can submit feedback in #feedback if you follow the post guidelines: https://ngmc.co/feedback.

-**Q: I died in Factions due to a cheater or bug.
+**Q: I died in Factions or Skyblock due to a cheater or bug.
 Can I get a rollback?**
 A: Yes, if you have supporting video evidence for this.
 Read more at https://ngmc.co/rollback.

 **Q: I encountered a scammer in Factions/Skyblock.
 What can I do?**